-- (c) Progress Payments.
-Progress payments are payments for contract work that has not been completed.
-The recipient may use FTA assistance to support progress payments provided the recipient obtains adequate security for those payments and has sufficient written documentation to substantiate the work for which payment is requested. - Adequate Security for Progress Payments.
-Adequate security for progress payments may include taking title or obtaining a letter of credit or taking equivalent measures to protect the recipient's financial interest in the progress payment.
+Adequate Security for Progress Payments.
+Adequate security for progress payments may include taking title or obtaining a letter of credit or performance bond or taking equivalent measures to protect the recipient's financial interest in the progress payment.
 Adequate security should reflect the practical realities of different procurement scenarios and factual circumstances.
-FTA acknowledges the practical reality that taking title to work in progress may not be desirable in some circumstances.
-The recipient should always consider the costs associated with providing security (for example, the recipient may need to acquire bonds or letters of credit in the commercial marketplace) and the impact of those costs on the contract price, as well as the consequences of incomplete performance. - Adequate Documentation.
-Sufficient documentation is required to demonstrate completion of the amount of work for which progress payments are made. - 3 Percentage of Completion Method.
-The Common Grant Rules requires that any progress payments for construction contracts be made on a percentage of completion method described therein.
-The recipient, however, may not make progress payments for other than construction contracts based on this percentage method.
+Taking title to work in progress may not be desirable in some circumstances.
+The recipient should consider the costs associated with providing security and the impact of those costs on the contract price, as well as the consequences of incomplete performance.